brewski82/pghops/README.md

 As such, you can use whichever versioning scheme you like.
 [Semantic Versioning](https://semver.org/) is definitely a solid option.
-Another scheme, which requires slightly more effort for tracking but works well when dealing with multiple people working with many branches is to an auto-incrementing number for `major` that increases on every merge into your master/production branch.
+Another scheme, which requires slightly more effort for tracking but works well when dealing with multiple people working with many branches, is to use an auto-incrementing number for `major` that increases on every merge into your master/production branch.
 For `minor`, use something that refers to either a feature branch or something that links back to a ticketing system.
-For `patch`, use an auto-incrementing number for each migration file you create for the feature.
+For `patch`, use an incrementing number for each migration file you create for the feature.
 Use `label` to differentiate between two people creating migration scripts for the same feature at the same time.
 This also helps to prevent merge